How to raise an orphaned kitten baby

 Avoid over-feeding your kitten as this can lead to health problems such as obesity, heart problems and arthritis in later life.
 Your kitten should gain weight at around one pound per month, until the age of six months.

-My kitten isn’t eating, what should I do?
+My kitten is not eating, what should I do?

-If your kitten doesn’t eat for 24 hours, consult a vet.
+If your kitten does not eat for 24 hours, consult a vet.

 Webdesign and Photos by SmilingPages.com